Tea, the daily meal of one social group

-In reality, the brewing of ale and other domestic chores took up time.
-This was time that the wage labourer, working on the land, in factories and other industrial industries could ill afford to lose.
+Brewing of ale and domestic chores take up time.
+This was commodity that the wage labourer, whether working on the land or an industrial factory could ill afford to lose.
 Tea was instantly available and far less effort to produce.
 Less time spent on domestic chores allowed more time to earn money.

 The reality of tea and the poor

-This diet of tea with bread-and-butter (or dripping or margarine) became a cheap staple of the malnourished factory workers and slum dwellers of the late 19th century.
-This was in the expanding industrial heartlands of the north of England, and the urban poor of large city slums.
-Many of these people had migrated from rural areas in their search for work of any kind.
-The hot cheap tea with lashings of sugar and served with bread, provided an illusory, short-lived panacea of warm comfort in a harsh reality of poverty.
+This diet of tea with bread-and-butter (or dripping or margarine) became a cheap staple for malnourished factory workers and slum dwellers of the late 19th century.
+Rural farmworkers migrated to expanding industrial heartlands in their search for work .
+Hot cheap tea with lashings of sugar and served with bread, provided an illusory, short-lived panacea of warm, familiar comfort.
 Any extra pennies went towards the purchase of meat for the man of the house (a meat tea).
 This afforded him slightly more nutrition to support him in his performance of the breadwinner for his half-starved, malnourished family.
 This tea takes place at the end of the working day.

-The 20th Century saw major beneficial changes in the general living conditions of the wage-labouring classes.
+The 20th Century saw major beneficial changes in the living conditions of the wage-labouring classes.
 There was the rise of the Unions and legislated working conditions.
-Many factories provided a hot dinner in their canteens and a wider variety of cheap and plentiful food has become available for meals cooked at home.
+Many factories provided a hot dinner in their canteens.
+A wider variety of cheap and plentiful food has become available for meals cooked at home.
 Tea as a meal improved and has become synonymous with the casual evening meal called Supper.

 To learn more about the evolution of the English tea table, you might consider the Afternoon Tea Study Course.

-To make your own simple scones, sponge cake and shortbread, take an Afternoon Tea Party Baking class.
+To make your own simple ‘breads’, e.g. scones, sponge cake and shortbread, take an Afternoon Tea Party Baking class.